Everything Is Logarithms

 \[\frac{\p f}{\p x} = f_x\]

-I will write things in both forms.
-I prefer my vector-division version because it avoids muddling things with all the irrelevant references to differential calculus, but since the latter is actually standard I ought to include it for comparison.
+I will write things in both forms to make it easy to translate between them; I do prefer my vector-division version because it avoids bringing in the irrelevant notations of differential calculus, but since the latter is actually standard I ought to include it for comparison.

 \[\begin{aligned} \log N &= \frac{\log N}{\log 2} \log 2 = \log_2 (N) \text{ bits} \\ &= \frac{\log N}{\log e} \log e = \ln (N) \text{ nats} \end{aligned}\]

-is the same as the equivalence of geometric vectors in different coordinate systems
+is the same as the equivalence of geometric vectors in different units

 or